 - Making proteins

 - Antioxidant activity

-***Even a moderate deficiency in zinc can cause decreased immune function putting someone at risk for delayed wound healing and prevent the body from fighting off bacterial and viral infections.
+***Even a moderate zinc deficiency can cause decreased immune function putting someone at risk for delayed wound healing and preventing the body from fighting off bacterial and viral infections.

 Research has identified that zinc deficiency can cause intestinal hyperpermeability (weakened junctures between intestinal cells which allow bacteria to easily pass into the bloodstream) ultimately leading to increased diarrhea.

 Several studies have observed lower zinc levels in people with diarrhea-predominant IBS.